Ivo-Balbaert/The_Way_to_Mojo/book/4_Basic_types.md

 Objects do have types and can be type-checked.

 Usage: They fit into a tiny space (+- 38K), so could be used in WASM and microcontrollers.

+Mojo allows you to define custom bitwidth integers (see §  ## 14.6 Custom bitwidth integers )